Neighborhoods Now: Bed-Stuy Gateway BID

 Building on Winter Wonderland, an open-air holiday market supporting local small businesses.

-The Bed-Stuy Gateway BID team will build on Winter Wonderland, an open-air holiday market supporting local small businesses launched through Neighborhoods Now.
-After two successful pilot markets in 2020 and 2021, the BID hopes to build this event into a hallmark of holiday activities in Central Brooklyn that strengthens Bed-Stuy’s social cohesion.
+The Bed-Stuy Gateway BID team is building on Winter Wonderland, an open-air holiday market supporting local small businesses launched through Neighborhoods Now.
+After two successful pilot markets in 2020 and 2021 designed by Moody Nolan, the BID is turning this event into a hallmark of holiday activities in Central Brooklyn that strengthens Bed-Stuy’s social cohesion.

 Who We’re Working With